dabeaz-course/practical-python/README.md

 ### Q: Are there course videos I can watch?

-No. This course is about you writing Python code, not watching someone else.
+No. This course is about you writing Python code, not watching someone else write Python code.

 ### Q: How is this course licensed?